fehmianac/s3-image-resizer/README.md

 ## Contributing

-If you would like to contribute to the project or report issues, please check the [contribution guidelines](CONTRIBUTING.md).
+If you would like to contribute to the project or report issues, you can do so by creating a pull request or opening an issue.

 ## License